latte-central/LaTTe/doc/101_A_logician_dream.md

 A clearly controversial but totally assumed choice of LaTTe is to adopt a programming language notation instead of a mathematical one.
 The immediate advantage is that the parsing problem becomes trivial, it is performed by the programming language itself !
-This is the Lisp way of seing things, which is conveyed (and amélioré) by the Clojure language.
+This is the Lisp way of seing things, which is conveyed (and improved) by the Clojure language.

 TODO exemple en maths, équivalent en LaTTe.